ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/rpi-llama3/executorch.md

 {{% notice Note %}}
 The install_requirements for Llama 3  are the same as for Llama 2, so you can use the instructions for both models up until the very last step.

-You can safely ignore the error on failing to import lm_eval running the install_requirements.sh scripts.
+You can safely ignore the following error on failing to import lm_eval running the install_requirements.sh scripts:
-"Failed to import examples.models due to lm_eval conflict"
+`Failed to import examples.models due to lm_eval conflict`
 {{% /notice %}}

 If these scripts finish successfully, ExecuTorch is all set up.
 That means it's time to dive into the world of Llama models!